mk-fg/fuse-auto-cleanup-fs/README.md

-Different from original limit-fs in simplified project structure (just .c + makefile), removed old fuse2 compatibility (and similar macros), and added more control over what gets cleaned-up (namely a list of dirs to check instead of old files anywhere).
+Different from original limit-fs in simplified project structure (just .c + makefile), removed old fuse2 compatibility (and similar macros), and more control over what gets cleaned-up (namely a list of dirs to check instead of old files anywhere).

 [limit-fs]: https://github.com/piuma/limit-fs